mycolorway/qing-timepicker/README.md

 __change__ (event)

-Triggered when current selected date is changed.
+Triggered when current selected time is changed.

+__clear__ (event)

+Triggered when current selected time is cleared.

 ## Installation